 No Choice Between Covishield & Covaxin: Is that Problematic?

-Speaking at a press conference on 12 January, the Union Health Secretary Rajesh Bhushan gave examples of how vaccines have been rolled out around the world.
+People will not have a choice between the two COVID vaccines that will be rolled out on 16th January across India.
+Speaking at a press conference on January 12, the Union Health Secretary Rajesh Bhushan gave examples of how vaccines have been rolled out around the world.

 "In no country is there an option available regarding choice of vaccines.
 We would be staggering our supply orders," he said.

-Speaking with FIT right after Covaxin was granted approval, Dr Randeep Guleria of AIIMS said: "If one reads what’s been shared, the vaccine has been approved for ‘emergency situation out of abundance of precaution.’
-I think because of what is happening in the US, UK and Europe, if India has a surge in cases, and an emergency situation arises, we will need more doses and there is no drug available, then this (Covaxin) vaccine may be made available.
+Speaking with FIT at the time, Dr Guleria had said, "If one reads what’s been shared, the vaccine has been approved for ‘emergency situation out of abundance of precaution.’
+I think because of what is happening in the US, UK and Europe, if India has a surge in cases, and an emergency situation arises, we will need more doses and there is no drug available, then this vaccine may be made available.
 Otherwise it will be Covishield that will be used."

-The government defended its stance, with Dr Paul saying the vaccine has been tested on “thousands of people and it is safe."
+The government has defended its stance, with Dr Paul saying the vaccine has been tested on "1000s of people and it is safe."

-No, recruitment for phase three trial ended less than a week ago.
-So the government's claim that the vaccine has been tested on '1000s of people' does not paint the full picture.
+For Covaxin, phase 3 trials finished recruitment less than a week ago, so the government's claim that the vaccine has been tested on '1000s of people' doesn't paint the full picture.

 These are complicated questions.
 Dr JVR Prasad Rao, Former Union Health Secretary, in a conversation with The Quint's podcast team, acknowledges these challenges.